University of Navarra (TECNUN) - February 2026

 Practical C

-In this practical you will extend the Flower App you created in Practical-B and you'll analyize how it performs under different scenarios of varying complexity (i.e. different number of nodes, increasingly heterogenous data distributions).
+In this practical you will extend the Flower App you created in Practical-B and you'll analyze how it performs under different scenarios of varying complexity (i.e. different number of nodes, increasingly heterogeneous data distributions).

 - Copy the app created in Practical-B and give it a different name.